The Wave (2008 film): Box-office success and awards

 The Wave received an award for the Best Actor in a Supporting Role (Frederick Lau) and the Bronze Lola in the category Best Feature Film at the German Film Awards in 2008 (Deutscher Filmpreis).
 Furthermore, Ueli Christen was nominated in the category Best Editing.
 In the same minute lead actor Jürgen Vogel was nominated in the category Best Actor at the European Film Awards 2008.
 Moreover, The Wave was screened at the Sundance Film Festival in the World Cinema - Dramatic section without receiving an award.
-The movie was also shortlisted for the seating contest of a German airbender for the Oscar in the category Best Foreign Language Film, but lost out to The Baader Meinhof Complex.
+The movie was also shortlisted for an Oscar nomination in the category Best Foreign Language Film, but lost out to The Baader Meinhof Complex.